Scalie

 Prevalence & culture

 No representative figure exists for scalie interest; like the fandom as a whole it is measured by community survey and online footprint, not probability sampling.
-Furry surveys consistently place dragons among the most popular fursona species, behind wolves, foxes and dogs but typically the leading non-mammal choice, which is why scalies are described as one of the fandom's larger sub-tribes.
-The dragon's broad cultural visibility gives the aesthetic reach beyond the fandom, even though the scalie label itself remains community-internal.
+What the surveys do measure is species preference, and there dragons rank near the top.
+In the Furscience 2020 international online survey, the dragon was the second most common single fursona species at 16.0%, behind only the wolf (20.7%) and ahead of the fox, an increase from earlier years when foxes held that slot.
+Reptiles proper accounted for a smaller share (about 1.7%), so the scalie contingent is carried mainly by dragons.
+That popularity is why scalies are described as one of the fandom's larger sub-tribes despite the reptile-and-amphibian core being modest on its own.
+The dragon's broad cultural visibility gives the aesthetic reach well beyond the fandom, even though the scalie label itself remains community-internal.

 Variations & related interests